 Overlooking the wonderful view of Tomonoura

-The anti-tide tower was built around 1690, about 320 years ago, as a guesthouse of the Shingon sect temple, Fukuzenji.
-From the tatami room, you can enjoy a wonderful view of Tomonoura, where Sensui Island and Benten Island float in the calm Seto Inland Sea.
-During the Edo period, the Taichoro was used as a guesthouse for the Joseon Tongsinsa, and was also a place for interaction with Japanese Chinese scholars and calligraphers.
-In 1711, Joseon Tongsinsa Li Bangyan praised the view from this anti-tide tower as "Nitto Daiichi Katsu".
-This means "the most beautiful scenic spot east of Korea."
-You can see the beautiful scenery that has not changed since the Edo period, which has fascinated many people.
+This is the place where negotiations actually took place between Sakamoto Ryoma and the Kaien-tai and the Kishu Domain during the "Iroha Maru Incident."
+Taicho-ro was built around 320 years ago, around 1690, as a guest hall for Fukuzen-ji Temple, a Shingon Buddhist temple.
+From the tatami room, you can get a wonderful view of Tomonoura, with Sensuijima and Bentenjima floating in the calm Seto Inland Sea.
+During the Edo period, Taicho-ro was used as a guest house for Korean envoys, and also served as a place of exchange with Japanese scholars of Chinese classics and calligraphers.
+In 1711, Korean envoy Yi Bang-eun praised the view from Taicho-ro as "the most beautiful view in the east of Japan," meaning "the most beautiful scenic spot east of Korea."
+You can enjoy the beautiful scenery that has fascinated many people and has remained unchanged since the Edo period.

 INFORMATION